Law Society of Saskatchewan

 The Saskatchewan Lawyers’ Insurance Association (SLIA) provides professional liability insurance to members of the Law Society of Saskatchewan.

-Rule 1202(1) of the Rules of The Law Society of Saskatchewan specifies that, unless exempt, every member shall pay to SLIA an annual assessment for mandatory liability insurance which provides coverage under the terms of the Canadian Lawyer’s Insurance Association (CLIA) Lawyers’ Professional Liability Insurance Group Policy.
+Rule 1202(1) of the Law Society of Saskatchewan Rules specifies that, unless exempt, every member shall pay to Saskatchewan Lawyers’ Insurance Association an annual assessment for mandatory liability insurance which provides coverage under the terms of the Canadian Lawyer’s Insurance Association (CLIA) Lawyers’ Professional Liability Insurance Group Policy.
 All non-exempt members of the Law Society of Saskatchewan are insured to provide professional legal services to clients whether or not they receive a fee for those services.

-Rule 1202(3) details members who are exempt from payment from the annual assessment, which includes several categories:
+Rule 1202(3) details members who are exempt from payment from the annual assessment, which includes Active Pro Bono members (1203(3)(f)).

 Exempt members are extended insurance coverage pursuant to Endorsement No. 2 of the Lawyers’ Professional Liability Insurance Group Policy in Saskatchewan: